Anita Baker drops Babyface from Songstress tour amid online feud

 “As advanced as technology is today we are sometimes at its mercy.
 The video wall was unfortunately not working that day and time wasn’t on our side,” Babyface said in a statement to People.

-From there, she decided to continue on the tour without him in an announcement on Tuesday.
+From there, she decided to continue on the tour without him, making the announcement Tuesday.

 Babyface then took to social media to issue his own statement.